The Conspiratory

 What the record actually shows

 No subsequent investigation has ever produced anything that contradicts that picture.
-Over more than four decades — through local reporting, a 2015 documentary crew (Dark Clouds Over Elberton) that interviewed people close to the project, and a 2024 long-form investigation by CNN — no government agency, corporation, religious order, or named organization has ever been credibly tied to commissioning the monument.
-The only trail that exists leads to Elberton Granite Finishing Company's own invoices, Granite City Bank's own records, and Christian's own self-published words — a private commercial transaction, not an operational document from any group with the reach to enact a real depopulation plan.
-CNN's 2024 investigation, reported by Thomas Lake, surfaced a single named candidate for Christian's identity — an Iowa physician named Herbert H. Kersten, who died in 2005 — based on circumstantial details: an age that matched a figure Christian gave in correspondence, a shared address on envelopes sent to Wyatt Martin, and letters to newspapers with a similar writing style and worldview.
+Over more than four decades, through local reporting, a 2015 documentary crew (Dark Clouds Over Elberton) that interviewed people close to the project, and a 2024 long-form investigation by CNN, no government agency, corporation, religious order, or named organization has ever been credibly tied to commissioning the monument.
+That includes the pseudonym's echo of Rosicrucianism: no Rosicrucian lodge or affiliated body appears anywhere in the record, and Christian's own stated reason for the name (that it reflected his Christian faith) is just as unverifiable as the Rosicrucian reading, but no less plausible.
+The only trail that exists leads to Elberton Granite Finishing Company's own invoices, Granite City Bank's own records, and Christian's own self-published words: a private commercial transaction, not an operational document from any group with the reach to enact a real depopulation plan.
+CNN's 2024 investigation, reported by Thomas Lake, surfaced a single named candidate for Christian's identity, an Iowa physician named Herbert H. Kersten, who died in 2005, based on circumstantial details: an age that matched a figure Christian gave in correspondence, a shared address on envelopes sent to Wyatt Martin, and letters to newspapers with a similar writing style and worldview.
 Lake was careful to describe this as his own reasoned guess, not a confirmed identification; no document, confession, or independent corroboration has ever proven it, and it should be read as an unverified journalistic theory rather than settled fact.
+When a reporter reached Kersten's son, former Iowa state senator James Kersten, for comment, he said only that he wasn't “familiar with that,” the closest the identity question has come to a direct family response, and not a confirmation.

 The astronomical engineering explains itself without any conspiracy attached.
 Amateur astronomy and megalithic-monument enthusiasm were established, fairly common interests among educated hobbyists in the mid-20th century; a Stonehenge-inspired calendar was an expensive but achievable project for one wealthy patron and a skilled granite company, not proof of institutional backing.
-Nine of the ten guides — courts, laws, personal rights, avoiding “useless officials,” preserving nature — describe a generic, idealistic vision of good governance that any number of mid-century utopian thinkers were publishing at the time.
+Nine of the ten guides (courts, laws, personal rights, avoiding “useless officials,” preserving nature) describe a generic, idealistic vision of good governance that any number of mid-century utopian thinkers were publishing at the time.
 The population line is genuinely stark, but a stated wish is not a stated plan: nothing on the stones, in Christian's book, or in any record since describes a mechanism, a timeline, or an organization actually capable of reducing world population by billions of people.
 Wishing for an outcome in granite is not evidence of a plot to cause it.
+The 1981 guidebook's starker language about society “regulating” reproduction reads the same way: it is advocacy rhetoric consistent with a population-control movement that, in those same years, coincided with real state policies elsewhere (from India's coercive sterilization campaigns in the mid-1970s to China's one-child policy beginning in 1980) with no hidden conspiracy required to explain any of them.
+A blunter sentence in a granite company's own guidebook is still not a stronger plan.

 The bombing, the demolition, and the unsolved case